Yes, car seats expire and here's why

 As time progresses innovation happens.
 We are able to take data from research and implement technology to better protect children.

-According to the IIHS, the number of infants killed in car crashes since 1975 has plummeted 80 percent, and the number of children under 3 killed in car crashes has similarly dropped by 66 percent.
-Both of those declines are despite a 5-percent increase in the number of children riding in cars over the same time period.
+According to the IIHS, the number of infants killed in car crashes since 1975 has plummeted 77 percent, and the number of children under 3 killed in car crashes has similarly dropped by 75 percent.
+Both of those declines are despite a 20-percent increase in the number of children age 3 and under riding in cars over the same time period.

 That's an especially promising statistic bolstered further by researchers at the National Institutes of Health who concluded that effective use of a child restraint can cut down on fatal injuries by 70 to 80 percent.